safroese/engineering-playbook/README.md

 # Engineering Playbook

+*Building better systems, one problem at a time.*

+---

 Welcome!

 This repository is my living engineering reference—a growing collection of notes, case studies, design ideas, troubleshooting guides, and lessons learned while building and supporting data-driven systems.